LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 1) initialise the SOM by defining topology, dimensions and random initial codebook vectors
 2) train the SOM in one or more rounds with different training parameters
-3) map data into the Som and get visualisations.
+3) map data into the SOM and get visualisations.

 In the following example the functions are called with a minimum set of parameters.
 For a description of all possible arguments see the